Frequently Asked Questions

 The Los Angeles County Emergency Rent Relief Program is a program targeted toward landlords.
 A landlord must submit a complete application to be considered for a grant.
 If the landlord refuses to participate, the unit(s) will not be eligible for a relief grant through this program.

-After their landlord has applied, the tenant will be invited to complete a Tenant Profile.
 Tenant participation is required to verify information.
 If a tenant refuses to complete the Tenant Profile, the Program may be unable to confirm eligibility, and the landlord’s application may not be approved.

 Immigration status is not required for eligibility.